vcvrkp/pages-distributed/INSTRUCTIONS.md

     }
 }
 ```
-- Add the following in the application.properties in main folder
+- Add the following content in the application.properties in src/main/resources folder.
+Create a new file of not present.
 ```properties
 spring.application.name=category
 server.port=8082